 - Cell Phones Are Useless: Subverted; the killer confiscates all of the phones and cuts power to the house so Maddie can't even call 911 over Skype.

-- Chekhov's Gun: The smoke detector that goes off at the beginning of the movie is used later by the protagonist to disorient her attacker.
+- Chekhov's Gun: Multiple, the smoke detector that goes off at the beginning of the movie being used later to disorient the killer is the most expected, but the can of bug spray and the corkscrew are harder to catch.

 - Determinator: Maddie almost loses her life at several points in the film, first from massive blood loss and then from strangulation.
 She manages to be the only onscreen character to survive.